monome/docs/norns/engine-study-2.md

 In the code below, we'll introduce a few new gestures:

 - To establish a 'local' scope variable, we'll utilize a `classvar`.
 From [the University of Washington's SuperCollider docs](depts.washington.edu/dxscdoc/Help/Reference/Classes.html): "Class variables are values that are shared by all objects in the class.
 Class variables [...] may only be directly accessed by methods of the class."
-- Since we want to establish 8 separate voices, we'll set up dictionaries for each voice.
-We'll use `.do` to iterate a function with each entry Dictionary entry, which is comparable to `for i = 1,#params do` in Lua.
+- Since we want to establish 8 separate voices, we'll set up dictionaries to manage each voice's parameter values.
+We'll use `.do` to iterate a function with each Dictionary entry, which is comparable to `for i = 1,#params do` in Lua.
 See [**Control Structures**](https://depts.washington.edu/dxscdoc/Help/Reference/Control-Structures.html#do) in the University of Washington's SuperCollider docs.
 - To simplify the single + 'all' voice controls, we'll include two helper functions inside of the class -- we'll pass `freq` arguments to `playVoice` from `trigger` and parameter values to `adjustVoice` from `setParam`.
+  - Since `playVoice` and `adjustVoice` are local to the Moonshine object, we call them from within the Class file by prepending `this.`, eg. `this.playVoice` and `this.setParam`.
+See [**Instance Methods**](https://doc.sccode.org/Guides/WritingClasses.html#Instance%20Methods) for more info.
   - While we can do things differently / more efficiently, we don't want to introduce too many variables in this tutorial.
 This implementation aims for simplicity over optimal performance.
 - We'll introduce slews using SuperCollider's [**`Lag3` UGen**](https://doc.sccode.org/Classes/Lag3.html), which creates smooth transitions while saving CPU.
 - We'll also use boolean expressions to build if/else statements.
 See [**Boolean Expressions**](http://sc3howto.blogspot.com/2010/05/boolean-expressions.html) at *How to Program in SuperCollider* for more info.